-5.16.1 The crankcase must be manufactured from cast or wrought aluminium alloy or cast grey iron.

-The crankcase may be re-sleeved to obtain the required bore.
-The cylinder sleeve must be manufactured from either aluminium alloy or iron based alloy.

-- 5.16.2 The sump and bedplate must be manufactured from cast or wrought aluminium alloy or cast grey iron. - 5.16.3 Cylinder heads must be manufactured from cast or wrought aluminium alloy. - 5.16.4 The crankshaft bearing cap must be manufactured from cast or wrought aluminium alloy or cast grey iron.

-Crankshafts must be manufactured from an iron based alloy and from a single piece; no welded or joined assemblies (except timing gear or auxiliary drive) are permitted.

-No material with a density exceeding 9,000 kg/m3 may be assembled to the crankshaft.
+- 5.16.1 Unless explicitly permitted for a specific application, ceramic materials may not be used anywhere on the engine. - 5.16.2 The crankcase must be manufactured from cast or wrought aluminium alloy or cast grey iron. - The crankcase may be re-sleeved to obtain the required bore.
+The cylinder sleeve must be manufactured from either aluminium alloy or iron based alloy. - 5.16.3 The sump and bedplate must be manufactured from cast or wrought aluminium alloy or cast grey iron. - 5.16.4 Cylinder heads must be manufactured from cast or wrought aluminium alloy. - 5.16.5 The crankshaft bearing cap must be manufactured from cast or wrought aluminium alloy or cast grey iron. - Crankshafts must be manufactured from an iron based alloy and from a single piece; no welded or joined assemblies (except timing gear or auxiliary drive) are permitted. - No material with a density exceeding 9,000kg/m may be assembled to the crankshaft.

-5.16.5 Connecting rods must be manufactured from iron-based alloys with a density not greater than 8.9kg/dm3 and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush).

-Titanium-based materials are forbidden.

-5.16.6 Pistons must be manufactured from an aluminium alloy which is either Al-Si, Al-Cu, Al-Mg or Al-Zn-based.

-Piston pins must be manufactured from an iron-based alloy and must be machined from a single piece of material.

-5.16.7 Camshafts must be manufactured from iron based alloys and must be machined from a single piece of material with no welded or joined assemblies (with the exception of a timing gear, an auxiliary drive, a camshaft sensor trigger or plug to close lubrication holes).

-- 5.16.8 Valves must be manufactured from alloys based on iron, nickel or cobalt and from a single piece. - 5.16.9 All shafts, gears and connecting rods must be manufactured from an iron-based alloy with a density not higher than 8.9kg/dm3. - 5.16.10 All threaded fasteners must be manufactured from iron-based alloy or aluminium based alloy. - 5.16.11 Exhaust manifolds must be manufactured from alloys based on iron or nickel.

-For the fixing of the exhaust manifold to the cylinder, a nickel-based alloy may be used.

-- 5.16.12Ceramic bearings are not permitted; rolling elements must be manufactured from an ironbased alloy. - 5.16.13 Valve seats, guides and bearings (bushes) manufactured from alloy containing beryllium are permitted.
+- 5.16.6 Connecting rods must be manufactured from iron-based alloys with a density not greater than 8.9kg/dm3 and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - Titanium-based materials are forbidden. - Screws may be made from cobalt or nickel-based alloy. - 5.16.7 Pistons must be manufactured from an aluminium alloy which is either Al-Si, Al-Cu, Al-Mg or Al-Zn-based. - Piston pins must be manufactured from an iron-based alloy and must be machined from a single piece of material. - 5.16.8 Camshafts must be manufactured from iron based alloys and must be machined from a single piece of material with no welded or joined assemblies (with the exception of a timing gear, an auxiliary drive, a camshaft sensor trigger or plug to close lubrication holes). - 5.16.9 Valves must be manufactured from alloys based on iron, nickel or cobalt and from a single piece. - 5.16.10 All shafts, gears and connecting rods must be manufactured from an iron-based alloy with a density not higher than 8.9kg/dm. - Shafts used in throttle actuator and engine ancillaries are not subject to this material restriction. - 5.16.11 All threaded fasteners must be manufactured from iron-based alloy or aluminium based alloy. - 5.16.12 Exhaust manifolds must be manufactured from alloys based on iron or nickel. - For the fixing of the exhaust manifold to the cylinder, a nickel-based alloy may be used. - 5.16.13 Ceramic bearings are not permitted; rolling elements must be manufactured from an iron-based alloy. - 5.16.14 Valve seats, guides and bearings (bushes) manufactured from alloy containing beryllium are permitted. - 5.16.15 Spark plugs are not subject to the materials restrictions described in Article 5.16.1.

-5.17 Reciprocating and rotating components :
+5.17 Reciprocating and rotating components:

 - 5.17.1 Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials; this restriction does not apply to the clutch or any seals.
-Ceramic bearings are not permitted in ancillaries which are included when assessing the weight of the engine, e.g. alternator, coolant pumps and oil pumps. - 5.17.2 Timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron-based alloy with a density not higher than 8.9 kg/dm3.
+Ceramic bearings are not permitted in ancillaries which are included when assessing the weight of the engine, e.g. alternator, coolant pumps and oil pumps. - 5.17.2 Timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron-based alloy with a density not higher than 8.9 kg/dm.
 In case of a timing belt, the timing gears may be manufactured from aluminium alloys.

-5.18 Static components :
+5.18 Static components: